FahadWasi110/smart-train-finder/README.md

 - 🔁 One-way and roundtrip support
 - 📆 Date selection for departure and return
-- 🛏️ Enter number of nights to calculate return date automatically
+- 🛏️ Enter number of nights to calculate return date automatically (for simplicity purpose)
 - 🧮 Filter results by:
   - Cheapest
   - Fastest